Anadea/anadea_blog/content/posts/best-healthcare-apps/index.md

 ---
 title: Best Healthcare Apps for Patients and Doctors
+draft: false
-publishDate: '2022-06-22T00:00:00Z'
+publishDate: 2022-06-22T00:00:00Z
-authors: []
+image: sunshine.png
+og_image: sunshine.png
 description: Healthcare apps are not limited to on-demand consultations concept.
   See the examples of top healthcare apps in the market, all different.
-image: sunshine.png
-og_image: sunshine.png
 promote:
   promote: false
 top: false
-draft: true
+authors: []
+categories: []
 industries:
   - healthcare
-categories: []
 ---
 Scientists in medicine synthesize organs and tissues, create realistic prosthetic devices, and make other things thought fantastic real.
 Impressive it is, but how is technology advancement applied in more routine healthcare operations?
 It is applied in a way, more precisely – in <a href="https://anadea.info/solutions/medical-app-development" target="_blank">medical app development</a>.
 But before going further, one issue has to be clarified.